Use cases of WebRTC, how it works and benefits of the technology explained in a nutshell.

 - WebRTC is a pretty solid choice – It already created a vibrant ecosystem around it of different vendors and companies that can assist you with your application

-- WebRTC today is available in all modern browsers
+- It is available in all modern browsers

 - This has enabled and empowered the creation of new use cases and business models

-- From taking a Guitar or a Yoga lesson – to medical clowns or group therapy – to hosting large scale professional Webinars; WebRTC is capable of serving all of them and more
+- From taking a Guitar or a Yoga lesson – to cloud gaming and social networking – to medical clowns or group therapy – to hosting large scale professional Webinars and live broadcasts; WebRTC is capable of serving all of them and more

 - WebRTC is not limited to only browsers because it is also available for mobile applications